Slow fashion, Slow Cosmetics?

 At the Freedge Beauty pop-up store that stood in Paris’s Le Marais district in December 2019, the brand showed off its newest products created with an environmental consideration and zero-waste approach: The packaging is made of glass and aluminum containers that can be used for two to three weeks.
 Once empty, they can then be returned by consumers, free of charge, to be recycled and reused by Freedge.

 Pro-environmental efforts can also be found in conventional cosmetics.
-In 2019, the Lush brand introduced full metal lipstick on the market, enabling a longer use over time.
-Initiatives such as this can also be brand status boosters, helping them avoid being perceived as “low end.”
 Well-known brands like L’Occitane have long offered a refill system.
 Today, that practice has become common, including in luxury: One example is the Cha Ling brand from LVMH, ecodesigned and “infusing beauty with the spirit of tea.”

 Alexis Robillard’s All Tigers: a responsible brand in slow lipstick